 |Choose your data sources with care|

-Enabling the suggested blacklists in the default as distributed spamd.conf could lead to blacklisting of quite large blocks of the Internet, including several countries such as Korea.
+Enabling the suggested blacklists in earlier versions of the default as distributed spamd.conf could lead to blacklisting of quite large blocks of the Internet, including several countries such as Korea.
 I work in a company which actually does the odd bit of business with Koreans, and consequently I needed to edit out that particular entry from our configuration.
 You are the judge of which data sources to use, and using other lists than the default ones is possible.

 Put the lines for spamd and the startup parameters you want in your /etc/rc.conf or /etc/rc.conf.local, for example